-Discovery spurred by unique twist of fateFebruary 21st, 2013 in Cardiology
+Discovery spurred by unique twist of fateFebruary 21, 2013 by Shawn Hutchins in Medicine & Health / Cardiology

 (Medical Xpress)—As people age, or as a result of poor nutrition, heart valves can become damaged by the accumulation of calcium deposits within the tissue.
 This calcification causes a thickening and hardening of the tissue to the point that it limits normal blood flow.

 Bioengineering researchers in Rice Associate Professor Jane Grande-Allen's laboratory analyze the biomechanics of heart-valve tissue and the underlying cellular and genetic causes of valve disease.
 One ongoing investigation pursued by her group looks into the roles cellular and matrix components play in normal valve biology and the degenerative processes that can cause the formation of calcified nodules in aortic valve leaflets.